MLA In-Text Citations

 While the two ways are similar, there are slight differences.

-A narrative MLA in-text citation is when the author’s name is used in the text of the sentence.
+An MLA citation in prose is when the author’s name is used in the text of the sentence.
 At the end of the sentence, in parentheses, is the page number where the information was found.

 Here is an example: